hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-Iroha.md

 ## Overall comments

-The team was focused on providing a stable base for internal projects, the main focus was on improving the UI/UX, optimisations and stability improvements.
+The team has been focused on providing a stable base for internal projects, mainly on improving the UI/UX, optimisations and stability improvements.
 In addition to that, the mentorships are progressing well.

 The maintainers' main focus was establishing reliable integration tests via `pytest` and `allure` to supplement the bare-bones Rust testing infrastructure.